Adibla/ares/README.md

 ### COMMAND LINE OPTIONS

-It executes all migrations' up commands contained in MIGRATIONS_DIR
+It runs all migrations' up commands from the MIGRATIONS DIR directory.
 ```sh
    ares --operation up
    ```
-It executes all migrations' down commands contained in MIGRATIONS_DIR, **YOU CAN ONLY USE DOWN COMMAND FOR ALREADY DONE MIGRATIONS IN OUTCOME "COMPLETE_SUCCESS"**
+It runs all down commands contained in the MIGRATIONS DIR for all migrations, **YOU CAN ONLY USE DOWN COMMAND FOR ALREADY DONE MIGRATIONS IN OUTCOME "COMPLETE SUCCESS"**.
 ```sh
    ares --operation down
    ```

-It executes only migrations' with id specified (if exist) with up commands, contained in MIGRATIONS_DIR
+It only executes migrations' with the specified id (if they exist) with up commands from the MIGRATIONS DIR.
 ```sh
    ares --operation up --migration 001 002
    ```

-It executes only migrations' with id specified (if exist) with down commands, contained in MIGRATIONS_DIR, **YOU CAN ONLY USE DOWN COMMAND FOR ALREADY DONE MIGRATIONS IN OUTCOME "COMPLETE_SUCCESS"**
+It only executes migrations with the specified id (if any exist) with down commands from the MIGRATIONS DIR, **YOU CAN ONLY USE DOWN COMMAND FOR ALREADY DONE MIGRATIONS IN OUTCOME "COMPLETE SUCCESS"**
 ```sh
    ares --operation down --migration 001 002
    ```

-It creates new migration schema in MIGRATION_DIR, you have to specify --name (migration's name) param and --dbms (mysql or mongodb) and you could optionally includes other not required params (author, description, tags)
+It creates a new migration schema in MIGRATION DIR, and you must specify the —name (migration's name) and —dbms (mysql or mongodb) parameters, as well as any other optional parameters (author, description, tags)
 ```sh
    ares --operation create --name test --author andrea --dbms MYSQL
    ares --operation create --name test --author andrea --dbms MYSQL --description desc --tags tag1 tag2